anwarghammam/CIS580/README.md

 $ docker-machine ls
 ```

-At this point, we have to create a swarm where one of the machine is a manager and the two others are workers (or nodes).
+At this point, we have to create a swarm where one of the machine is a manager and the two others are workers.
 First, connect to the manager using <strong> docker-machine ssh "its name" </strong> .
 Then, to create the swarm, you have first to get the IP address of your manager using <strong> "ifconfig" </strong> and <strong> "ip addr" </strong> and then run the following command:
 ```